 "Battle damage" on limbs is going to be a bit trickier, since I'd need some meatier limbs to have much ROOM to expose cyber-circuitry underneath that will paint up well with my limited skills.
 This may require a bit of trial and error.
 Of course, this could be a great excuse to get #50201 Cyborg Parts, but price-wise, it would be more cost-effective for me to just do the "unthinkable" and chop up some perfectly good complete Cyber-Reavers.
 (I might just go back and do that at some point; it's not like I put very much effort into the paint job on the "burnished pewter" ones.)

 Just in case anybody asks, the scenery in the background of the bottom picture consists of some old plastic cassette tape organizer trays used for room walls, some foam and some plastic cross-stitch grid for the floor "grill," some parts from a broken Micro Machines Star Wars play set for the control panel in the foreground, and then a couple of resin Grendel scenery sets (Cargo Bay set cargo door, and "stasis pods" from the Med Bay set).

-- buglips*the*goblin, badocter, Patrik Strom and 2 others like this
+- Brother Jim, buglips*the*goblin, badocter and 7 others like this

 Posted 12 October 2012 - 09:56 AM